+Mindfulness.
+A definition of mindfulness comes from Jon Kabat-Zinn , it’s about “paying attention in a particular way; on purpose, in the present moment”.
+This can be hard to do because we have so much inner chatter going on in our mind.
+Thus, mindfulness is a form of mind training and it’s why it’s gained popularity and has been embraced by organisations such as Google, Nike and Apple as well as in education and in the health.
+It’s practised through consciously focusing our attention on particular objects, such as breath, body, sounds , movement or thoughts and by bringing attention to the coming and going of thoughts to bring us into the present moment.
 Regardless of the circumstances we find ourselves in, we can learn to respond to life events and stress in a calmer and more creative manner.
-Our courses help people to have an understanding of their emotions and their reactions to stress and techniques learned help them to manage their stress, boost their concentration, improve their sleep and overall quality of life.
-Our courses are based on a strong theoretical framework, but are practical and individuals are supported in their learning through skilled practice instruction, guided reflection and audio links to support practice.
-We offer courses to the public in various locations across the west of Scotland and if there is a current course on offer it will have an Eventbrite link, but please contact us for more information about the following:
+Our courses help people to have an understanding of their emotions and reactions to stress and techniques learned help them to manage their stress, boost their concentration, improve their sleep and overall quality of life.
+They are based on a strong theoretical framework, but are practical and individuals are supported in their learning through practice instruction, guided reflection and audio links.
+We offer a variety of courses to the public and if there is a current course on offer it will have an Eventbrite link, but please contact us for more information about the following:

-- The MBSR: Is our classic 8-week course and consists of the “mindfulness-based stress reduction programme (MBSR).
+- The MBSR: Our classic 8-week course consisting of the “mindfulness-based stress reduction programme (MBSR).
 It has been researched extensively and offers a solid and scientific evidence-based foundation on which to continue practicing mindfulness by yourself.
-The course consists of 8 weekly meetings of 2-hours each class and has audio links and home practice to further develop the skills learnt in each session.
+It consists of 8 weekly meetings and has audio links and home practice to further develop the skills learnt in each session.
 Cost for the 16 hour course is £165

-- Retreats: Most of us find it hard to continue practicing on our own when we have completed a mindfulness course.
-We therefore offer regular opportunities for you to continue your practice.
-Our retreats offer you an opportunity to experience some mindfulness and yoga practices and they have all the necessary elements to help you find that work/life balance so that you can recharge, become calmer and re-connected with yourself.
+Retreats and Workshops: In our new centre we offer regular opportunities to continue your practice and a range of ways to destress.
+Experience some mindfulness, yoga and tai-chi practices which have all the necessary elements to help you find that work/life balance, so that you can recharge become calmer and re-connected with yourself.
 You dont have to have taken a course to come along .
-To hear about our next retreat, contact us directly or you can be added to our mailing list or see our Facebook Page for regular updates.
-Please click this link for our next retreat day at Eglinton Park afternoon retreat
+Please see our Facebook Page for updates or contact us directly, or you can be added to our mailing list or see our for regular updates.